saul-chirinos/Electricity-demand-forecasting-in-Panama/README.md

 ## Data

-The data demonstrated in this paper is cited from Aguilar Madrid & Antonio (2021) who exercised a machine learning model in forecasting.
+The data demonstrated in this project is cited from Aguilar Madrid & Antonio (2021) who exercised a machine learning model in forecasting.

 ### Grid operator (CND)
 - Historical load